sudara/pamplejuce/README.md

 It also code signs and notarizes on macOS.
 Again, you can [read my article for details](https://melatonin.dev/blog/how-to-code-sign-and-notarize-macos-audio-plugins-in-ci/).

-> [!IMPORTANT]
-> Sudara is not available for code signing consulting work, but is happy to clarify questions.
-Comment on those articles or on the JUCE forum.

 ## How do I update my Pamplejuce-based project?

 1. Update with the latest CMake version [listed here](https://github.com/lukka/get-cmake), or the latest version supported by your toolchain like VS or Clion.